GDSC-CEC/HacktoberFest-2022-Android/easy/Contact App/Contact1/README.md

-1st folder to participate in Contact App Project
+Folder to participate in Contact App Project